 - diazinon (Diazinon 50W) at 4 lb/a.
 REI 4 days.
 PHI 21 days.
 Do not exceed one in-season foliar application per year.

 - esfenvalerate (Asana XL) at 4.8 to 14.5 fl oz/a.
 REI 12 hr.
 PHI 14 days.
 Asana may aggravate spider mite problems.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.

-- imidacloprid (Provado 1.6F) at 4 to 8 fl oz/a.
+- imidacloprid (Prey 1.6F, Nuprid 1.6) at 4 to 8 fl oz/a.
 REI 12 hr.
 PHI 7 days.
 Do not use until pollination is complete and bees are no longer present in canopy or ground cover.

-- malathion (Malathion 57EC)-Rates vary by product, check label.
+- malathion (Malathion 57EC) at 1.5 pints/a.
 REI 12 hr.
 PHI 3 days.
 Malathion may be used in the evening after bee activity.
 Do not apply within 300 ft of aquatic habitat.

 - thiamethoxam (Actara 25WDG) at 3 to 4 oz/a.
 REI 12 hr.
 PHI 14 days.
+Do not exceed 11 oz /a per season.
 Actara is extremely toxic to bees exposed to direct treatment or residues.